tallez/Myceliums/README.md

 # Open a new console and check if everything works !

-Launch the application with "yarn run dev".
+Launch the application with "yarn run dev"